Emergency Mobile Alert

 Emergency Mobile Alert does not replace other emergency alerts!

-Emergency Mobile Alert is an additional channel to help keep New Zealand safe in an emergency and does not replace other alerting systems, or the need to take action after natural warnings.
+Emergency Mobile Alert is an additional channel to help keep people safe in an emergency and does not replace other alerting systems, or the need to take action after natural warnings.

 You should still be prepared for an emergency, and you shouldn’t wait to get an alert before you act.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.

 Take the time to make your own emergency plan which includes what to do, where to go, who to go to for help and who you might need to look out for.

 Get in touch with your local Civil Defence Emergency Management Group to find out about other alerting systems in your area.